rschristopher/ischristtrue.com/src/truth.md

  hardly bear a resemblance to
  what we mean when talking
  about objective knowable truth.
+Whether we like it or not,
+ Christianity is what brought us the very concept of
+ *objective knowable truth*.

 To be clear, if you claim to be a rationalist,